bcnishi/geolocation-geopy/README.md

 # Geolocation

-Simple way to Convert physical addresses to Geographic locations using geopy and plot points into a map
+Simple way to convert physical addresses to Geographic locations using geopy and plot points into a map